 When a passenger alarm is initiated, this results in a visual and an acoustic signs in the cab.
-In the case of no acknowledgement of the alarm by the driver, a brake will be initiated after 10 seconds, which will be perceived by passengers as a confirmation of the alarm; this is consistent with the clause 4.2.5.3 of HS RST TSI 2008 ("transmit an acknowledgement, recognisable by the person who triggered the signal (acoustic signal in the vehicle, braking application, etc.")).
+In the case of no acknowledgement of the alarm by the driver, a brake will be initiated after 10 seconds, which will be perceived by passengers as a confirmation of the alarm.

 In the case where the passenger alarm is acknowledged by the driver, the clause above applies.
 There will be no automatic application of the brake, but passengers should be informed that the driver is aware of the alarm; the means to inform passengers is not specified in the TSI, but it is required as being a direct consequence of the acknowledgement by the driver; it is not mandatory to have this information generated immediately, but it should be given within the 10 seconds of the passenger alarm being initiated.

-For examples, the means to inform passengers could be an acoustic signal in the unit (as mentioned in the HS RST TSI 2008; for example automatic announcement triggered by the driver's acknowledgment), or it could be a visual sign (light at the position where the alarm was initiated).
+For example, the means to inform passengers could be an acoustic signal in the unit, or it could be a visual sign (light at the position where the alarm was initiated).

-Clause 4.2.5.3.4: Passenger alarm: criteria for a train departing from a platform
+2.4.38.
+Clause 4.2.5.3.4: Passenger alarm: Criteria for a train departing from a platform